cmoesgaard/curl/tests/FILEFORMAT.md

 - `%TFTP6PORT` - IPv6 port number of the TFTP server
 - `%TFTPPORT` - Port number of the TFTP server
 - `%USER` - Login ID of the user running the test
-- `%VERSION` - the full version number of the tested curl
+- `%VERSION` - the full version number of the tested carl

 # `<testcase>`